 Syphilis is a sexually transmitted disease caused by the bacterium Treponema pallidum.
 It has often been called "the great imitator" because so many of the signs and symptoms are indistinguishable from those of other diseases.
-Why is it important?

 Syphilis is passed from one person to another through direct contact with syphilis sores.